htvekov/hasp-docs/docs/getting-started.md

 ##### Backlight Control

-To use PWM dimming on the Lolin TFT 2.4" you must solder the TFT-LED pin to either D1, D2 or D4.
+To use PWM dimming on the Lolin TFT 2.4" you must connect the TFT-LED pin to either D1, D2 or D4.
 **D1 is recommended** for backlight control and configured by default.

 ![TFT-LED PWM dimming](assets/images/tft-led-pwm.png)